Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 ![](https://i.imgur.com/cw4Gqa1.png)

-- Because their hydrolysis releases energy, the phosphate bonds of ATP are sometimes referred to as  high-energy phosphate bonds (This is false)
+- Because their hydrolysis releases energy, the phosphate bonds of ATP are sometimes referred to as  high-energy phosphate bonds (This is false).